FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 This is what it should look like when you've set up your FusionAuth application.

 TBD image with application set up
+{% include _image.liquid src="/assets/img/blogs/dot-net-command-line-client/create-application.png" alt="The application in FusionAuth after it has been created" class="img-fluid" figure=false %}

 Next, let's create a user.
 If this weren't a walkthrough, you'd have registration built out in your todo app, but I'm not going to build your entire todo app for you!